mendix/docs/content/en/docs/refguide/general/install.md

 ---
-title: "Install Mendix Studio Pro"
+title: "Installing Mendix Studio Pro"
-url: /howto/general/install/
+url: /refguide/install/
+linktitle: "Install Mendix Studio Pro"
 category: "General Info"
-weight: 5
+weight: 15
 description: "Describes how to install Mendix Studio Pro."
 tags: ["studio pro", "install", "install studio pro", "download"]
+aliases:
+    - /howto/general/install/
 ---

 {{% button color="info" href="https://marketplace.mendix.com/link/studiopro/" text="Go to Marketplace" title="Download Studio Pro from the Marketplace" %}}

 ## 1 Introduction

 Mendix Studio Pro enables you to build apps on the Mendix Platform.
-This how-to will guide you through the steps of installing the [latest version of Studio Pro](https://marketplace.mendix.com/link/studiopro/).
-If you use a Mac device, see [Configure Parallels](/howto/general/using-mendix-studio-pro-on-a-mac/) to configure your Windows virtual machine.
+This document will guide you through the steps of installing the [latest version of Studio Pro](https://marketplace.mendix.com/link/studiopro/).
+For the full list of supported systems and required frameworks, see [System Requirements](/refguide/system-requirements/).

+If you use a Mac device, see [How to Configure Parallels](/howto/general/using-mendix-studio-pro-on-a-mac/) to configure your Windows virtual machine.

 For a deep-dive demonstration of how to install Studio Pro, follow along in this video:

 {{< vidyard "WUp2tLi68nXFQd7xhPbDtt" >}}

-## 2 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:

-* A Windows environment to install Studio Pro (For the full list of supported systems and required frameworks, see [System Requirements](/refguide/system-requirements/))

-## 3 Downloading Mendix Studio Pro
+## 2 Downloading Mendix Studio Pro

 Mendix Studio Pro can be installed on your machine with a Windows executable file.
 This executable file can be downloaded from the Mendix Marketplace.
 Follow these steps to download Mendix Studio Pro:

 1. Go to the Studio Pro download page in the [Mendix Marketplace](https://marketplace.mendix.com/link/studiopro/).
 2. Click the **Download** button in the upper-right corner to download the latest Mendix Studio Pro.

-## 4 Installing Mendix Studio Pro {#install}
+## 3 Installing Mendix Studio Pro {#install}

 Mendix Studio Pro needs to be installed on your computer before you can start building apps.
 Follow these steps to install Mendix Studio Pro: